jkrapohl/SnakeWRAP/README.md

 Annotate module openssl error – in mw conda install metawrap-mg=1.2.1 openssl=1.0 (metawrap-mg=version)

-### Citing Snakemake-metaWRAP
+### Citing METASnake
-If Snakemake-metaWRAP was useful to your research, please cite both the publication associted with metaWRAP and Snakemake, as well as this code:
+If Snakemake-metaWRAP was useful to your research, please cite this code as well as both the publication associated with metaWRAP and Snakemake:

 MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis.